Giftbit/currencyapi/docs/drop-in-gift-cards.md

     <!-- See below for details.  -->
 </div>
 ```

+Note that you will need to pass a server-generated Shopper Token into the above snippet: details [below](#drop-in-gift-cards/shopper-tokens).

 The gift card is automatically delivered to the recipient in a branded email.
 The email includes a button to apply the gift card to the recipient's account.

 ### Step 2: Redeeming Gift Cards